Key takeaways

 Big data

 It seems that AI is everywhere these days, and there’s a reason for it.
 AI is meant to mimic human behavior and is especially useful when combing through lots of data.
-Artificial intelligence is perfect for screening drugs, analyzing visual data, as well as building prediction models.
+AI-based software for biotech is perfect for screening drugs, analyzing visual data, as well as building prediction models.

 ML is a subset of artificial intelligence that is focused on creating self-improving algorithms.
 With the help of machine learning, software can use previous data to build better, more accurate predictions and models.